vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 sudo yum install gcc-c++ -y
 ```

-Install jq and postgress.
+Install jq and postgres.
 We only really need the postgres client, but I install everything just in case I miss a dependency:

 ```
 sudo yum install -y jq